websdk/vanilla/README.md

 * The `state` object is managed with the help of some secondary structure that roughly matches the structure of the DOM.
 This is the virtual DOM approach used by React.
 In that paradigm, the components in this spec are equivalent to just the `render` function.

-* The `state` object for an element is co-located with the element itself (i.e. `this.state == state`).
+* The `state` object for an element is co-located with the element itself (i.e. `node.state == state`).
 This is the approach used by Ripple.
 In that paradigm, by eliminating the need for any closures or secondary structures, a component is just the pure transformation function of data.
 This also means you can inspect the state of element by checking `$0.state`.

 <a name="fn3-more" href="#fn3">**[3]**</a> Instead of `.innerHTML`, you could use jQuery and control statements (e.g. `if`) to narrow down which areas to update.
 But this imperative approach spawns many code paths, quickly leading to spaghetti code.
 You could use some form of templating to improve on that like Handlebars or JSX, but this comes at the cost of a new syntax and a compilation step.